danieloldberg/addon-influxdbv2/influxdb/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Start the "InfluxDB" add-on.
+1. Start the "InfluxDB v2" add-on.
 1. Check the logs of the "InfluxDB" to see if everything went well.
 1. Click the "OPEN WEB UI" button!